 While the court acknowledged regular use of telehealth was new for many doctors at the time due to the pandemic, the coroner considered a physical examination was necessary at the time of the consultation, and that this would likely have prevented the patient’s death.

 The inquest was held after the patient died at home, after calling an ambulance.
 A chronic smoker with several co-morbidities, the patient had two benign polyps removed during a colonoscopy.
-Five days later, she had surgery for an incarcerated femoral hernia.
+Five days later, she had surgery for an incarcerated femoral hernia that had caused a bowel obstruction.

 Given her history of a previous bowel obstruction, the doctor guided her through an abdominal self-examination, asking if she could feel any lumps in her groin.
 He documented “no abdominal mass” after the patient answered “no.” After diagnosing gastroenteritis, the doctor prescribed metoclopramide and provided general advice.